 9. I bought my blender used from someone else.
 Is it still under warranty?

-Yes.
-All Blendtec warranties remain in effect from the day they were originally sold, regardless of the current owner, as long as they were originally purchased from Blendtec or its authorized dealers.
+All US, Canada and Mexico Blendtec warranties remain in effect from the day they were originally sold, regardless of the current owner, as long as they were originally purchased from Blendtec or its authorized dealers.

 10. My blender box says it has a 10-year warranty.
 Is that correct?